 Account administrators must correct, modify or terminate WCM-affiliated social media accounts under their administration, as directed by The Office of External Affairs per Cornell University Policy 4.16 (Section: Procedures).

-*Unit is defined as department, center, institute, program, residency, fellowship, or other WCM-affiliated entity
+*Unit is defined as department, division, center, institute, program, fellowship, or other affiliated entity

-Labs and student groups do not meet the definition of a unit social media account, are not sponsored by the institution and the institution is not responsible for the content they share (Weill Cornell Medicine Policy Section 5.01).
+Labs, residency programs and student groups do not meet the definition of a unit social media account, are not sponsored by the institution and the institution is not responsible for the content they share (Weill Cornell Medicine Policy Section 5.01).
 This includes social media accounts administered by students on behalf of student-run clubs and organizations.
-Nevertheless, accounts identifying themselves as affiliated with WCM are expected to comply with the code the conduct outlined in the Weill Cornell Medicine Social Media Policy (For Internal Users).
+Nevertheless, accounts identifying themselves as affiliated with Weill Cornell Medicine are expected to comply with the code the conduct outlined in the Weill Cornell Medicine Social Media Policy (For Internal Users).

-The student group handle should include "WCM" or "Weill Cornell" along with the official name of the student group.
+A residency or student group handle should include "WCM" or "Weill Cornell" along with the official name of the program or group.

-An account for a student group must include "student-run account" in their description.
+An account for a residency should include "resident-run account" and a student group must include "student-run account" in the bio.

 Naming Conventions for Unit Accounts